-If you want to have the subjects credited at your home university, we suggest having the course pre-approved by the home institution’s exchange coordinator, academic advisor, or a professor.
-Whoever is in charge of credit transfer should sign a “Learning Agreement” in order to provide a transparent and efficient preparation of the study period abroad and to ensure that the student will receive recognition for the educational components successfully completed abroad.
+If you want to have the subjects credited at your home university, we suggest having the course pre-approved by the home institution’s exchange coordinator, academic advisor, or a professor; whoever is in charge of credit transfer and sign a “Learning Agreement”, in order to provide a transparent and efficient preparation of the study period abroad and to ensure that you will receive recognition for the educational components successfully completed abroad.

-For the four week summer course in Bali you will require a valid visa that allows you to attend a short course.
-The recommended option is to obtain a VISIT VISA in your own country with a 60 day validity.
+For the four-week summer course in Bali, you will require a valid visa that allows you to attend a short course.

 An international driver’s license is mandatory.
 You can apply for one in your home country.

 During the Summer School, you can live with the other participants in one of the “Student Villas”.
 The “Villas” are located in Umalas, in the south-west of Bali.
 There are many cafes and restaurants and it is only a 10 minutes ride by scooter to the beach.
 To STD Bali campus it takes about 20-30 minutes – depending on traffic.
 The room rates are between 330 – 490 euros for the entire 4 weeks.
 The rooms can be shared, of course.